omarandlorraine/strop/README.md

 best ones are:

 - *mos6502*, because why not
-- *mos65c02*, which for the time being is actually identical to *mos6502* since the extra opcodes are still not implemented
+- *mos65c02*, which has all the same instructions as mos6502 plus some extras
-- *motorola6800*, it's related to the 6502s but has an extra register
+- *motorola6800*, it's related to the 6502s but has an extra register and some other goodies

 ### Theory of operation
 The basic idea is to generate code better than what traditional optimising